jarusll/the-logs/index.md

 Your home made cicd, CRON.
 I could utilize github actions to build & push to vps but I won't because I will do things without automation for a week and automate incrementally.

+Fixed nav background on mobile.
+The color glitch out on firefox because of vendor css props.
+I'll just use postcss to even everything out.

 # 2022-05-30

 Dark mode with invert hack integrated.